-In honor of World Ocean Day on June 8, it's important to realize that it's not enough just to enjoy our oceans—we also have to keep them clean and actively protect them.
+It's important to realize that it's not enough just to enjoy our oceans—we also have to keep them clean and actively protect them.
 And here are 15 ways you can help.

+It's hard to clean up the ocean without knowing why and how it gets polluted in the first place.
+So the first step is to get informed.
+Go online, turn on a documentary, or grab a book from the library—there are countless ways to learn about the ocean without having to move off the couch.
 Learn how your plastic water bottle winds up in the ocean in the first place, or how the oil from your engine can travel through the sewer and into nearby bodies of water.
 You can even learn about lesser-known forms of pollution—did you know that even noise pollution underwater can kill marine life?
 The best way to begin your ocean advocacy is to know the hows and whys.

 There are plenty of reasons to cut down on the plastic you use every day, but if you want to do your part for the ocean, it's doubly important.
 To put it into sobering perspective: It's possible that around 8 million tons of plastic get into our oceans every year, harming plant life, water quality, and marine animals around the globe.
-To put that into further perspective, around Los Angeles, around 10 tons of plastic fragments find their way into the Pacific every day.
+To put that into further perspective, near Los Angeles, around 10 tons of plastic fragments find their way into the Pacific every day.

 Single-use plastics are among the most wasteful, but they're also the easiest change you can make to your lifestyle.
 Instead of buying single-use plastic water bottles in bulk, switch to reusable bottles you can fill up again and again.
 There is also a movement among cities, countries, and certain restaurant chains to get rid of plastic straws, bags, utensils, and other smaller plastic items that can be easily swapped out for something more sustainable.
 Make that change in your own home, too.